openedx/edx-documentation/en_us/edx_style_guide/source/images.rst

   .. image:: Images/HTMLEditor.png
     :width: 450
-    :alt: An image of the HTML component in the visual editor.
+    :alt: An image of the Text component in the visual editor.

 ===========================